Tips on Marketing, Business, Careers & Life. Advertising on this site is placed by WordPress – I have NO control over it.

 Likewise, Automattic produces a variety of free and paid upgrade widgets and tools to enhance your blog’s functionality.
 Perhaps you’ve heard of some of their accomplishments:

 All employee and Karting images are courtesy of Automattic’s website and have been reproduced with permission of all involved.
 WordPress is a registered trademark of the WordPress Foundation.
 Wikipedia® is a registered trademark of the Wikimedia Foundation, Inc. I am not affiliated with WordPress in any way other than I use it as my blogging platform, and WordPress now posts paid advertisements on my blogsite… for which I’ve currently earned $2.05, and counting.
 Decimals are in the right place.
 No kidding.
 Clearly I do this for the fun and excitement of sharing with you all.
 Likewise, I am not affiliated with Automattic in any way – but am so impressed, I just applied for an opportunity as Story Wrangler.
 You never know.
-Meantime, I am a B2B marketing communications specialist, job seeker, freelance writer and consultant.
-Learn more at about me or see www.Linkedin.com/in/suzykedzierski.
+Meantime, I am a B2B marketing communications specialist, freelance writer and consultant.
+Learn more at www.Linkedin.com/in/suzykedzierski.